Regularisation

 • To improve the ability of the model to generalise new inputs.

-Numerous regularisation methods add different penalty terms, including L1 and L2 regularisation.
+Numerous Regularisation methods add different penalty terms, including L1 and L2 Regularisation.
 While L2 Regularisation is a punishment term based on the squares of the given parameters, L1 is a penalty term for absolute values of the model’s parameters.

 Certainly, Regularisation reduces the chances of overfitting and controls the model’s parameters.
 Therefore, it helps enhance the model’s performance on untested data.